HarryBeadle/speedcrunch/doc/src/userguide/first_steps.rst

     sqrt(144)
     = 12

-:func:`sqrt` calculates the square root of its argument.
+The function :func:`sqrt` calculates the square root of its argument.
 Some functions require or accept more than one argument.
 In that case, separate them with a semicolon (``;``).

 .. warning::